Meet our bloggers!

 Sara Hoskinson Frommer, author of Death Climbs a Tree, Witness in Bishop Hill, The Vanishing Violinist, Murder & Sullivan, Buried in Quilts, and Murder in C Major, lives in Bloomington, Indiana with her husband, Gabe, a retired professor of psychology at Indiana University.
 They have two adult sons, Charles and Joe.

-Joan Spencer, the viola-playing sleuth in Sara’s novels, doesn’t go looking for trouble, but it keeps falling in her lap, as when her brother arrives early for her daughter’s wedding in Her Brother’s Keeper, coming from Perseverance Press in Spring, 2013.
+Joan Spencer, the viola-playing sleuth in Sara’s novels, doesn’t go looking for trouble, but it keeps falling in her lap, as when her brother arrives early for her daughter’s wedding in Her Brother’s Keeper (Perseverance Press, 2013).

 Long a member of the Bloomington Symphony Orchestra’s viola section, Sara now tutors an adult new reader in the VITAL program of the Monroe County Public Library.
 In addition to her mystery novels, she has written very short, easy-to-read books of fiction for adult new readers, published by Laubach Literacy International’s New Readers Press.
 Five of them are mysteries.